CrossRef/rest-api-doc/deposit_api.md

     POST /deposits?pingback={url_encoded_url}

 The deposit API can return information on completed or failed deposits to a user by making a HTTP request to a per-deposit defined URL.
 Use the `pingback` parameter to specify a URL encoded ping back URL.
 The user must specify a URL that will return a `200` HTTP status response on successfully accepting ping back information.
 If the deposit API receives any other HTTP status, or if the URL is unaccessible for any reason, the API will make repeated requests to the URL, following a pattern of exponential back off.
 The maximum number of request attempts the API will make is undefined.

 ## Listing Previous Deposits

     GET /deposits

+Requests to `/deposits` must be authenticated and made over HTTPS.

+List previous deposists.
+The list of deposits can be paged with the `rows` and `offset` query parameters (see the [CrossRef REST API documentation]()).

 ## Querying the Status of a Deposit